smithy-lang/smithy-rs/design/src/rfcs/rfc0023_serialization_and_deserialization.md

 If the new field is not an `Option<T>` type and has no `Default` implementation, we must implement a custom de-serialization logic.

-In case of serilization, introduction of new fields will not be an issue unless the data format requires a schema. (e.g. parquet, avro) However, this is outside of our responsibility.
+In case of serilization, introduction of new fields will not be an issue unless the data format requires a schema. (e.g. parquet, avro) However, this is outside the scope of this RFC.

 ## Introduction of New Data Type
 If new field introduces a new data type, it will not require any additional work if the data type can derive `serde` traits.